kosticlab/pan_ecological_gene_universe/README.md

 ### Run (iterative) clustering

 These scripts are in the "clustering" folder.
 The second round of clustering for 90%, 50%, and 30% identity used mmseqs cluster instead of linclust, lacked the loop but otherwise had the same parameters.
-THe python parsing scripts help map between raw and consensus genes.
+The python parsing scripts help map between raw and consensus genes.

 This also contains a python script for finding "overlaps" between genes in terms of the ecologies they assemble in (find_gene_ecology_overlaps.py).
 The output of this file is used to find the pan-ecological-genes.
 The input file is made by cutting (the bash command) the first column of the iterative mapping file made by create_linclust_mapping_file.py and whatever consensus gene ID column corresponds to your percent identity of interest.